College of Engineering, Informatics, and Applied Sciences2021-2022

 Construction Management, Bachelor of Science

-The Bachelor of Science degree in Construction Management is offered by the Department of Civil Engineering, Construction Management, and Environmental Engineering.
+This degree is offered by the Department of Civil Engineering, Construction Management, and Environmental Engineering.

 What Can I Do with a Bachelor of Science in Construction Management?